Russia says no proof Assad was behind chemical attack

 "When you look at the amount of sarin gas used, the vectors, the techniques behind such an attack, as well as other aspects, it seems to leave no doubt that the regime is behind it," Fabius said.

-"He is swimming against the tide of international public opinion," State Department spokeswoman Jen Psaki said in Washington.
-"The report confirms unequivocally that chemical weapons, including the nerve agent sarin, were used in Syria."

-"Based on the preliminary review of information contained in the report several crucial details confirm the Assad regime's guilt in carrying out this attack," Psaki added.

-Lavrov and Fabius agreed that there should be a renewed push for a political solution in Syria.
-Lavrov also thanked France for supporting a U.S.-Russian deal which calls for Syria to account fully for its chemical weapons within a week and for the removal and destruction of the entire arsenal by mid-2014.
+Lavrov and Fabius agreed there should be a renewed push for a political solution in Syria.
+The Russian minister also thanked France for supporting a U.S.-Russian deal which calls for Syria to account fully for its chemical weapons within a week and for the removal and destruction of the entire arsenal by mid-2014.

 Their comments also pointed to likely wrangling in the U.N.
 Security Council over the mechanism for enforcing the agreement, which Assad has accepted, and disputes over punishment for any violations.

-"This will be a litmus test for the future work of the Security Council," Lavrov said.
-"Either we grab for Chapter VII whenever someone says the regime or the opposition has used chemical weapons ... or we rely on professionals who must thoroughly and professionally examine each episode and claim."

-A U.N. resolution under Chapter VII could authorize military intervention in Syria, which Russia has adamantly opposed.

-Fabius, who went to Moscow to discuss a U.N. resolution that would frame the U.S.-Russian accord, said the agreement was an "important step forward but not the end of the story".
+Fabius, who went to Mocow to discuss a U.N. resolution that would frame the U.S.-Russian accord, said the agreement was an "important step forward but not the end of the story".

 "There is a series of precise mechanisms that have to be placed into a U.N. decision.
 We spoke about this and it should be dealt with in the coming days.
 I insisted, like Sergei Lavrov, on the necessity to go quickly," he said.

-Lavrov cautioned that while the Security Council was to adopt a resolution supporting the chemical weapons deal, a separate resolution would be needed to authorize use of force in response to any new attack and after guilt was proven.
+But Lavrov cautioned that while the Security Council was to adopt a resolution supporting the chemical weapons deal, a separate resolution would be needed to authorise use of force in response to any new attack and after guilt was proven.

 Along with diplomatic ally China, Russia has used its veto power three times to block Western-backed Security Council resolutions meant to push Assad out or muscle him into ending a conflict that began with a crackdown on protests.